 In the second half of 2018, the Government of Yemen, supported by the Saudi-led Coalition, began a significant military offensive against the Houthis to seize control of Hudaydah and its ports, the main entry point for humanitarian assistance and commercial trade for the country.
 In an effort to avert a military attack on the area in December 2018, the Stockholm Agreement was reached by the Yemeni parties, including a ceasefire in Hudaydah governorate, leading to the establishment of the United Nations Mission to support the Hudaydah Agreement (UNMHA) in January 2019.

-Political tensions between the Government and southern groups have also increased, leading to deadly outbreaks of violence in Aden and elsewhere in the South.
-In November 2019, the Riyadh Agreement brokered by Saudi Arabia was signed by the Government and the Southern Transitional Council (STC) – a southern separatist group – to bring an end to the instability in southern Yemen, but its implementation has been limited.
-The overall security situation remains highly volatile.
+Political tensions between the Government and southern groups also increased, leading to deadly outbreaks of violence in Aden and elsewhere in the South.
+In November 2019, the Riyadh Agreement brokered by Saudi Arabia was signed by the Government and the Southern Transitional Council (STC) – a southern separatist group – in an attempt to bring to an end to the instability in southern Yemen, but its implementation was limited.
+The overall security situation remained highly volatile.

 Secretary-General António Guterres has repeatedly reiterated that there is no military solution to the Yemeni crises and has called for a return to peaceful negotiations.